nlordell/dappcon-2022-smart-orders/doc/slides.md

 For the order to trade:
 1. The trader can then let the CoW Protocol know about the order by sending the order details to the API
 2. The CoW Protocol would, before every auction, check wether or not the order is valid by simulating a `isValidSignature` call
-  * Internally, the `isValidSignature` call would compare the current block timestamp to the order's condfigured `validFrom` and only validate the signature once this is the case.
+  * Internally, the `isValidSignature` call would compare the current block timestamp to the order's configured `validFrom` and only validate the signature once this is the case.
 3. Once the order matures, it will automatically be included in the next auction.
 This would make the order available to the CoW Protocol solvers for trading.
 4. The CoW Protocol contract would call the `isValidSignature` on-chain
-  * This ensures that we truly have a **trustless** order validity check, regardless of whether or not the protocol or solvers misbehave.
+  * This ensures that we truly have a **trust-less** order validity check, regardless of whether or not the protocol or solvers misbehave.

 ### Getting Rid of the API Call

 We can also add an `OrderPlacement` event emission to the factory contract.
 This would cause GAT order placement to additionally emit an on-chain event.
-We are currently building a new Ether trading flow on top of CoW Protocol and will start indexing these events in order to automatically add orders created this way to the orderbook.
+We are currently building a new Ether trading flow on top of CoW Protocol and will start indexing these events in order to automatically add orders created this way to the order-book.
 This would mean that traders no longer need to make an HTTP request to the API to add an order to it, but instead will have the order added automatically.

 ## Additional Use Cases